DISCLAIMER: This is an unofficial rules document written by independent judges. This is not official Wizards of the Coast documentation.

 In Multiplayer Tournaments, players earn

-game points for each game they win, where n is the standard number of players in a Pod for that tournament.
+Game points for each Game they win, where n is the standard number of players in a Pod for that tournament.

-Each player who began a game that does not end with a winner being declared will earn 1 point.
+Each player who began a Game that does not end with a winner being declared will earn 1 point.

 Match-Win Percentage